lepo-project/roster-hub/README.md

 ### Database dependency
  + One of MySQL/MariaDB, PostgreSQL (9.5+), and SQLite (3.24.0+) is needed to bulk update data.
- + MySQL is Default DB and code for it is well maintained than others.
+ + MySQL/MariaDB is the default DB and code for it is well maintained than others.

 ## References
  + IMS OneRoster: Specification, https://www.imsglobal.org/oneroster-v11-final-specification